OmerNouri2/Maintaining-and-Managing-a-Database/README.md

 In the above example there are 3 bulks of vaccines in the inventory, 1 supplier, 2 clinics, and 2 logistics services.

 # Orders :
-there are two type of orders supported: recive & send
+there are two type of orders supported: Recive & Send shipment.
 1) Receive Shipment -  This order will receive a shipment from one of the available suppliers: <name>,<amount>,<date>.
    This order will add < amount > vaccines from < name > on < date >.
 Executing the order will add the relevant item to the Vaccines table, and update the count received on the relevant supplier.